Shidell/OpenCaldera/README.md

 ![Screenshot](https://github.com/Shidell/OpenCaldera/blob/master/OpenCaldera/Resources/Screenshots/0.1.0.0/OpenCaldera.png)

+**Where should I report my output?**

+Please register for GitHub, and submit your feedback under "Issues".
+There is an open issue titled "0.1.0.0 Results" for output specific to this initial version.

+Registering for GitHub may be less than ideal for some of us, but I don't want to rely on any one forum post for updates (as it can be buried, and not all users will subscribe to all forums.)
+GitHub has the advantage of offering the 'Watch' feature on this project (above, right), which will notify those who choose to "watch" this project of updates via email.

-**Will this damage my Alienware system, Graphics Amplifier, or GPU?**
+**Will/can OpenCaldera 0.1.0.0 damage my Alienware system, Graphics Amplifier, or GPU?**

 No, at worst, you may need to reboot your system.
-However, this is exploratory, and I am not liable for anything that may happen.
+However, this is exploratory, and I assume no liability.

+## Other troubleshooting data

+At the moment, RTX 3000 series GPUs will initialize and be recognized by an AGA, but show up in the Device Manager with an exclamation point on the device, indicating a problem.
+Please add troubleshooting data related to this as an 'Issue' in the "Windows Error Reports" Issue.
+Specifically, screenshots of the Device Manager (and it's corresponding error), as well as Windows Event Viewer errors (screenshots/logs) are helpful.

 ## Confirmed Working GPUs